 Marked by the distinctive red bugle on its road signs and guidebooks, the Civil War Trails heritage project connects visitors with the great campaigns, lesser-known sites and famous personalities of the Civil War.
 In Loudoun, follow the trail to the site of 1861’s Battle of Balls Bluff, now a National Historic Landmark and cemetery, to the 1863 Battle of Middleburg on Route 50 (waged during Gettysburg), and to Gleedsville, on Route 15, where a plaque commemorates Martin van Buren Buchanan, a black soldier in the Union’s 2nd United States Colored Troops regiment who founded this African American settlement near Oatlands in 1890.

 Drive the byways and backroads of Loudoun to follow the path used by Civil War soldiers 150 years ago.
-Founded in 1995 to preserve the rural historic landscapes of Loudoun and other Virginia Piedmont counties, The Mosby Heritage area highlights three self-guided driving tour brochures for Loudoun including the “Old Carolina Road” (Route 15),and “Quaker Sites”, the latter exploring the abolitionist Quaker towns of Waterford and Goose Creek (Lincoln).
+Founded in 1995 to preserve the rural historic landscapes of Loudoun and other Virginia Piedmont counties, The Virginia Piedmont Heritage Area highlights three self-guided driving tour brochures for Loudoun including the “Old Carolina Road” (Route 15),and “Quaker Sites”, the latter exploring the abolitionist Quaker towns of Waterford and Goose Creek (Lincoln).